rspec/rspec-dev/README.markdown

     gem install rake
     gem install bundler --version ">= 1.0.0.beta"

+Bundler will only install if you have RubyGems 1.3.6 or later, so you may need to update RubyGems first:

+    gem update --system

 ### Once that's all set up ...

 Once you have all the pre-reqs listed above, here's all you need to do